Mountain Scene

 "A Dynamic Model of Labor Supply Under Uncertainty 1981" T. Coleman and J. Heckman 1981 (pdf, 220k).
 Lays out the theory of a three-state model of labor supply (job, unemployed, and out of the labor force) in full detail - stationary and non-stationary, discrete and continuous time.
 Proves existence and uniqueness of the value function.
 Not much on estimation or identification.

-Risk Management
+Finance and Risk Management

 Quantitative Risk Management (Wiley) and A Practical Guide to Risk Management (RF of the CFA) are books that deliver a synthesis of common-sense management together with the cutting-edge tools of modern theory.
 Most provocatively they challenge the conventional wisdom that "risk management" is or ever should be delegated to a separate department.
 Good managers have always known that managing risk is central to a financial firm and must be the responsibility of anyone who contributes to the profit of the firm.
 Quantitative Risk Management was published by Wiley (2012).
 A Practical Guide to Risk Management was published by the Research Foundation of the CFA Institute (2011).
 See summary page for a little more detail.